 The Muse Hotel, 130 W 46th St

 Kimpton is a name synonymous with unique hotels in NYC, and the Muse Hotel is no exception.
 Think of the Muse as the “socialite” of Manhattan hotels.
 This dog-friendly boutique hotel is surrounded by the action of the city but relaxing enough for you to unwind once you step through its doors.
-For a swanky night out without even leaving the hotel, venture downstairs to NIOS – the Muse Hotel’s in-house restaurant with posh cocktails and an American-fusion menu.
+You can’t top the location on West 46th Street––steps from the Times Square subway station, Radio City Music Hall, Rockefeller Center, and Bryant Park.

 Long Island City is a terrific option for tourists, as it’s only minutes away from Manhattan by subway, yet more affordable.
 If you decide to stay in Queens during your visit, book a room at the Paper Factory Hotel.
 As its name suggests, this unique hotels was created from an old Queens paper factory, where Isidor Goldberg founded the Pilot Radio Company in 1922.
 Now completely refurbished, rooms are posh and modern while keeping that cool, industrial vibe.

 The Library Hotel, 299 Madison Avenue

 If you’ve ever dreamed of a career in writing (or if you’re simply a lover of literature), then the Library Hotel is for you.
 The hotel’s concept is built on the Dewey Decimal system, and each of its 60 rooms contains a collection of books dedicated to a particular category.
 Unlike some other unique hotels in NYC, the Library Hotel includes a complimentary continental breakfast buffet, Wi-Fi, access to any New York Sports Club, and a wine and cheese reception.
 From 5 p.m. – 8 p.m., you can enjoy wine, Prosecco, cheese, crackers, and other snacks in the Reading Room with other literary-minded visitors.